Tavishkaarora/COE-379-Projects/Project2/README.md

 Doing any of the above 3 commands will start the container on the local machine and expose port 5000.
 This allows the user to interact with the inference server over the network using a REST API.

 ## Making Requests
-The user can make 2 types of requests to interact with our inference server.
+Once the inference server is running, the user can make 2 types of requests to interact with our inference server.

 ### 1. `/summary` (GET)
 If the user would like a summary of the model's metadata, they can send a GET request to /summary: